Controlling a pump and using a float switch as a sensor

 I would like to serve two consumers/circuits from this source.

-Circuit 1 is to receive water at various times of the day for a time to be determined.
-But only until a float switch (simple open/close switch) responds.
+Circuit 1 should receive water at different times during the day for a time to be determined.
+But only until a float switch (simple open/closed switch) responds.

 Circuit 2 should be able to be controlled manually using a switch and is independent of circuit 1.

-I had imagined the whole thing with one OSPi Board.
+I imagined the whole thing with an OSPi board.
 I would like to connect the float switch as sensor 1.
-Sensor 2 would then be a manual control switch.
+Sensor 2 would then be a switch for manual control.

-I would like to control the pump as a master using a relay.
-(Can you tell me here what I use best?
+I would like to control the pump as master via relay.
+(Can you tell me what I use best?
 OSPi with 24VAC)

-Circuit 1: according to the schedule as long as the float switch is free; if the float switch hits valve 1 and master for the pump no longer open until the level drops again and then continue as normal in the schedule.
+Circuit 1: According to schedule as long as float switch is free; If the float switch hits, do not open valve 1 and the master for the pump until the level drops again and then continue as normal in the schedule.

-Circuit 2: Valve and master open as long as a switch is actuated.
-Regardless of circuit 1, master must also open when float switch is actuated.
-In the best case, the schedule for circuit 1 is ignored as long as the switch is pressed.
+Circuit 2: Valve and master open as long as a switch is activated.
+Regardless of circuit 1, the master must also open when the float switch is activated.
+In the best case, the schedule for circuit 1 is ignored as long as the switch is activated.
 Otherwise both valves might be open at the same time.

-Programming knowledge is available and it should not be a problem to write code if necessary.
+Programming skills are available and there should be no problem writing code if necessary.
 I'm primarily concerned with the functions of the hardware.

 #18730